nidza07/nidza07.github.io/sr/QC-docs/general usage.md

 #### Topic labels
 A topic can have a label.
 Only the creator of the topic can add a label to it.
 You will find an item to do this when you open  the topic.
 Labels are used to quickly add a tag to a topic.
 They can be used in case of a bug report, to mark it as solved, or in case of a tournament, to mark it as full, ongoing, cancelled, and so on.
 All of the labels should be self-explanatory.
-The labels may differ depending on the forum, for example it doesn't make sense to have not a bug as a label in the forums where we don't report any bugs, such as the tournaments forum.

 #### Polls
 A topic can have a poll you can vote on.
 They can also often be surveys, posted by the developer of  the Playroom to gather opinions about a feature, or something upcoming.